gnocchixyz/gnocchi/README.rst

 Gnocchi is a multi-tenant timeseries, metrics and resources database.
 It provides an `HTTP REST`_ interface to create and manipulate the data.
-It is designed to store metrics at a very large scale while providing access to metrics and resources information to operators and users.
+It is designed to store metrics at a very large scale while providing access to metrics and resources information and history.

-Gnocchi is part of the `OpenStack` project.
-While Gnocchi has support for OpenStack, it is fully able to work stand-alone.

 You can read the full documentation online at http://gnocchi.xyz.